+Project 1042 is important for increasing the speed, axle load and train length standards on the itinerary between Wrocław and Opole.
+Project 1045 is expected to contribute to speed standard achievement for Poland's Central Branch, specifically the Bydgoszcz - Tczew section.
 Project 1070 is impacting on the achievement of the train length parameter along the itinerary of the cross-border section Brno-Wien on the Czech side, whereas all other parameters are already at standard on this line.
 Project 5674 is related to the achievement of the KPI for ERTMS on several CNC lines in Italy, including sections interconnecting to the port of Ancona on the BA Corridor.
 The remaining projects are all related to ERTMS deployment in Austria, and, as already mentioned above, they are also monitored by the European Coordinator of the ERTMS horizontal priority.
-In addition to rail and rail ERTMS projects the initiative for the construction of an LNG terminal in the port of Bratislava is also missing an official cost, which may also be the reason why it has been indicated by the concerned promoter as presenting difficulties jeopardising the completion of the Corridor by 2030.
-As mentioned above, the Baltic-Adriatic Corridor is very marginally involved in the development of the CNC Inland Waterways (IWW), and it might be more appropriate that this project is monitored and followed by the European Coordinators of the Rhine-Danube or Orient East-Mediterranean CNCs.
+In addition to rail and rail ERTMS projects, three projects relevant to complete the D3 motorway in Slovakia are also lacking their budgets.

-For the above listed projects included in the project list without official budgets, and required to reach the KPIs, investment costs have been estimated on the basis of a common methodology adopted by the 2018-2022 CNC Studies Contractors.
+For the above listed projects included in the project list without official budgets and required to reach the KPIs, investment costs have been estimated based on a common methodology adopted by the 2018-2022 CNC Studies Contractors.
 This methodology is reported in Annex 1 to the Project Implementation Report 2/2019.
-Based on own estimates, the budget related to these initiatives would amount to nearly € 2,900 million (see table overleaf).
-This budget is however including the cost of project 1070, Upgrade of Brno-Břeclav line as a High Speed Rail line, totalling nearly € 2,200 million.
-Albeit impacting on the train length parameter on part of the railway line subject of upgrading, the costs actually required to achieve the 740 meters train length standard would represent a significant lower amount than the one for the modernisation of the line at 200 km/h.
-The costs for the deployment of ERTMS on the BA Corridor lines is estimated to be slightly more than € 660 million.
-However this amount also includes the costs of project 5674, amounting to € 360 million, that is only marginally related to the sections of the BA Corridor.
-Finally, the costs for the construction of the LNG terminal in the port of Bratislava are estimated at about € 50 million.
+Based on own estimates, the budget related to these initiatives would amount to nearly \in 3,500 million (see table overleaf).
+This budget is however including the cost of project 1070,

+Upgrade of Brno-Břeclav line as a High Speed Rail line, totalling nearly € 2,200 million.
+Albeit impacting on the train length parameter on part of the railway line subject of upgrading, the costs required to achieve the 740 meters train length standard would represent a significantly lower amount than the ones for modernising the line at 200 km/h.
+The costs for deploying ERTMS on the BA Corridor lines is estimated to be slightly more than € 660 million.
+However, this amount also includes the costs of project 5674, amounting to € 360 million, which is only marginally related to the sections of the BA Corridor.
+Finally, the costs for constructing the LNG terminal in the port of Bratislava are estimated at about € 50 million.